colabottles/toddl/posts/war-and-peace-my-version.md

 <blockquote cite="Winston Churchill">If you are going through hell, keep going.</blockquote>

-Usually I see that quote attributed to Winston Churchill.
-Whom I do not particularly care for, but the quote is something I have long subscribed to since I could remember first seeing the quote some time in middle school.
+Usually I see that quote attributed to Winston Churchill, of whom I do not particularly care for, but the quote is something I have long subscribed to since I could remember first seeing the quote some time in middle school.

+Also, I know there are others who have had a rougher time.
+I know there are those who have had more hurdles and barriers than I. I also know I am a white guy in tech and that comes with privilege.
+Privilege that I know I have benefitted from in the past in and out of tech.
+This is not a story about &laquo;Oh woe is me&raquo;.

+It's a story of how the constant beating down has worn me out to the end.
+There is only so much someone can take.
+I have seen this with all my friends and peole in tech.
+Not just me.
+This is a story though of how it sucks to be in a place where you no longer know what to do or feel.

+<blockquote cite="Plato">Only the dead have seen the end of war.</blockquote>

 I have been doing web for a little over twenty-one years now.
 In that time, I have applied to *a lot* of companies.
 I didn't keep a tab until after my first year of designing and developing websites.
 I think in that first year alone, I probably applied to approximately 5-6 companies.
 It really wasn't a thing where I lived.